matter-labs/zksync-web-era-docs/docs/dev/README.md

 - [Intro to Rollups](./fundamentals/rollups.md) - A brief overview of rollups.
 - [zkSync overview](./fundamentals/zkSync.md) - A quick overview of zkSync technologies.
 - [zkSync testnet](./fundamentals/testnet.md) - A brief intro into zkSync testnest.

 ### Developer guides

 - [Quickstart](./developer-guides/hello-world.md) - Learn how to build a full dApp using the zkSync development toolbox.
 - [Contracts](#) - An overview on zkSync system contracts and smart contracts.
   - [System contract](./developer-guides/contracts/system-contracts.md) - A brief overview of zkSync contract.
-  - [Solidity and Vyper support](./developer-guides/contracts/solidity-vyper.md) - A brief explainer on zkSync support for solidity versions.
   - [Contract deployment](./developer-guides/contracts/contracts.md) - A guide on how to deploy smart contract on zkSync.
   - [Contract verification](./developer-guides/contracts/contract-verification.md) - A guide on how to verify smart contract with zkSync block explorer.
 - [Transactions](#) - Learn how zkSync handles transactions.